Correr-Zhou/MagicTailor/README.md

 cd {PATH-TO-THIS-CODE}
 git clone https://github.com/IDEA-Research/Grounded-Segment-Anything.git
 ```
-4. Follow the section of ["Install without Docker"](https://github.com/IDEA-Research/Grounded-Segment-Anything) to setup Grounded-SAM (please make sure that the CUDA version used for the installation here is the same as that of PyTorch).
+4. Follow the section of ["Install without Docker"](https://github.com/IDEA-Research/Grounded-Segment-Anything) to set up Grounded-SAM (please make sure that the CUDA version used for the installation here is the same as that of PyTorch).

 > ❗You can skip Step 3 and 4 if you just want to have a quick try using the example images we provide.

 ## 🔬 Training and Inference

 ### Preparing Data
-Directly use the example images in `./examples`, or you can prepare your own data:
+Directly use the example images in `./examples`, or you can prepare your own pair:
 1. Create a folder named `{CONCEPT}_{ID}+{COMPONENT}_{ID}`, where `{CONCEPT}` and `{COMPONENT}` are the category names for the concept and component respectively, and `{ID}` is the customized index (you can set it to whatever you want) that helps you distinguish.
 2. Put the reference images into this folder, and rename them as `0_{CONCEPT}_{ID}.jpg` and `1_{COMPONENT}_{ID}.jpg` for the images of the concept and component respectively.
 3. Finally, the data will be organized like: